State Law Guide · Updated January 2026

 What Texas Law Requires

-Once you submit a cancellation request, the dealer or administrator has 46 days to process your refund.
-Failure to comply may result in 10% per month late penalty.
+Once you submit your request, the dealer or administrator has 60 days to respond.
+Failure to comply may result in Actual damages under DTPA.

 Get a Demand Letter That Cites Texas Law